Tauxemont Historic District

 Tauxemont Historic District is a national historic district located near Alexandria, Fairfax County, Virginia.
 It encompasses 71 contributing buildings, 1 contributing site, and 1 contributing structure in a World War II-era subdivision near Alexandria.

 In 1941, developer Robert Davenport and architect Alexander Knowlton as part of 20 original families created a cooperative and purchased the land for housing development.
 It was developed in three sections between 1941 and 1955.
 The basic Tauxemont house is a cinder block one-story, side-gable-roofed rectangular starter house.
-Included in the district are 10 Lustron houses.
+Included in the district are 10 Lustron houses, which in the Tauxemont District were constructed with post-World War II aluminum rather than the traditional steel.
 Some houses have additions designed by architect Charles M. Goodman, who Davenport had been working with on nearby Hollin Hills.

 It was listed on the National Register of Historic Places as a historic district of state-level significance in 2006.

 Infrastructure

 Transportation

 Motor vehicles are the most common form of transportation to and from the community.
 County restrictions prohibit the parking of watercraft, motor homes, campers, trailers, and other large vehicles on public streets, as the community is within the Mount Vernon Community Parking District.

 Virtually all public roads (interstate, primary and secondary) in Fairfax County are maintained by the Virginia Department of Transportation (VDOT).
 The county's public bus service, Fairfax Connector, has nearby connections via Route 101 (Fort Hunt–Mt.
 Vernon) and Route 152 (Groveton–Fort Hunt) routes, located near the intersection of Fort Hunt Rd and Gahant Rd, near the Hollin Halls shopping center.
 The Huntington station serves as the nearest rapid transit terminal of the Washington Metro (WMATA) system.
 Ronald Reagan Washington National Airport (DCA), located approximately 8 miles north, is the closest airport for residents.